LankanHawkeye/BEAR/README.md

 9. Run "run_step_5_barplots_without_bootstrapping.sh" to generate bar plots of selected AUC values.
 When this step is executed, the program searches for the folder where it saves the classifier evaulation results to retrieve the AUC values of ROC curves.
-Then, it will list those files along with the number of times each ranked and re-ordered file was evaluated for an AUC.
-Please, recall that you have specified the top number of features (less than the total number of features in input file) during the step 6.
-Depending on this value, the range of top feature values that we can generate bar plots can be different.
-For an example, if a user specifies too low number of top features to be investigated, it is possible the feature aggregate called At_Least5.csv to have too few number of features.
-It is possible that top few features ranked by five feature selection methods to not have a large intersection.
-Following this logic, the ability to create bar plot for a wide range of feature sets may be limited.
-In other words, although certain feature ranked files may generate AUC values for the entire range of the features, there will be some aggregates where there will be few number of features.
-If there is no data points for some of the files for a high value of top features, bar charts will not be created for that top features.

 		bash ./run_step_5_barplots_without_bootstrapping.sh

 Output files:
 	Location: --> ./pipe_step_4_clf/result_bar_plots/
-	Description: This folder will contain image PDF files.
+	Description: This folder contains PDF files.
 They are bar graphs showing performances of ranked features, feature aggregates, and the featuer ensemble.
-X axis contains file names whereas the Y axis contain the AUC values.
+X axis is feature aggregation methods and Y axis is the AUC values.

 *Output file locations*
 *=====================*

-Feature Ranked input files ./pipe_step_2_FS/pipe_step_2_output/
+Ranked Feature input files ./pipe_step_2_FS/pipe_step_2_output/

 Venn Diagrams and Ranked Feature Combinations